ops-center/searchlight/docs/cluster-alerts/env.md

 # Check env

-ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
+Check command `env` prints the list of environment variables in searchlight-operator pods.
 This check command is used to test Searchlight.

 ## Spec